-2. NREMT Written Paramedic Exam is the comprehensive written exam administered by the National Registry of EMT's that prospective paramedic candidates must take after graduating from their paramedic program before they are granted a license to practice within an individual state.
+1. NREMT Written Paramedic Exam is the comprehensive written exam administered by the National Registry of EMT's that prospective paramedic candidates must take after graduating from their paramedic program before they are granted a license to practice within an individual state.
 Our target is to have 80% of the students pass with one attempt and for 90% to pass within 3 attempts.

-Table 2: NREMT Written Paramedic Exam
+Table 1: NREMT Written Paramedic Exam

-Passing with one attempt Passing within two attempts Percent of students passing with more than two attempts Class s 44 80% 92% 8%
+Percent of students passing with one attempt Percent of students passing with two attempts Percent of students passing with more than two attempts Class 46 91% (20 students) 9% (2 students) 0%

-3.The CoAEMSP Graduate Summary Report is the annual survey of the past year's graduates that we do as part of our accreditation.
+2. The CoAEMSP Graduate Summary Report is the annual survey of the past year's graduates that we do as part of our accreditation.
 The survey queries the students as to how well our program prepares them to function in a healthcare/EMS environment.
 The survey is divided into three broad categories: Cognitive, Psychomotor and Affective, which match the three Learning Outcomes listed in this Assessment Report.
 Our target for Learning Outcome #1 is that 90% of the survey respondents check Successful/Competent.

-Results: Graduates of the 2017 cohort were surveyed in the fall of 2018 giving them 6-12 months of field employment experience.
+Results: Graduates of the 2018 cohort were surveyed in the fall of 2019 giving them 6-12 months of field employment experience.
 They rated a series of questions for each of the three learning domains on a scale of Unsuccessful, Marginal or Successful/Competent.
 The summary of their responses for learning outcome #1 include:

-Cognitive Results = 100% of responses indicating Successful/Competent
+Cognitive Results = 86% of responses indicating Successful/Competent